The UChicago JupyterLab

 Additional images may be available in the dropdown menu.
 Contact the facility team if you need a specific software environment not provided by these images.

-pixi is a modern package manager that provides powerful environment management capabilities.
-While the ml_platform image includes basic pixi support for adding packages, pixi can also create fully isolated custom environments for different projects using pixi-kernel.
+image includes basic pixi support for adding packages, pixi can also create

-Creating Custom Environments with pixi-kernel¶
+Creating Custom Environments with pixi-kernel

 For complex setups where you need isolated environments for different projects, you can use pixi-kernel to create and manage multiple custom kernels in JupyterLab.